aashkann/grasshopper/geometry/Rationalization/README.md

 A NURBS surface to subdivide.

 #### probe_count
-Number of divisions on the surface to evaluate curvetrue.
+The number of divisions on the surface to evaluate curvature.

 #### tol
-The maximum mean curvetrue.
+The maximum mean curvature.

 #### min_edge_length
 The minimum edge length of the output surfaces.